wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

 Trailhead Module: <a target="_blank" href="https://trailhead.salesforce.com/en/modules/drucker_customer_market_driven/">Drucker School—Customer & Market Strategy</a> [1 hr 45 mins] +700
 to turn your organization into a customer and market-driven powerhouse with these insights.

+<a target="_blank" href="https://trailhead.salesforce.com/en/trails/salesforce_advantage">Navigate the Salesforce Advantage</a> [1 hr 20 mins] - Learn about the key differentiators that drive our success: our core values, innovative technology, and vibrant ecosystem.

 ### Competitors in CRM